ntnhut/LeetSolve/docs/source/Array/448_Find_All_Numbers_Disappeared_in_an_Array.md

     const int n = nums.size();
     int j;
     for (int i{0}; i < n; i++) {
-        // make sure j is positive,
+        // make sure j is positive since nums[i] might be
-        // since nums[i] might be changed to be negative in previous steps j = abs(nums.at(i));
+        // changed to be negative in previous steps j = abs(nums.at(i));

         // Mark nums[j - 1] as negative to indicate its presence